Av0cat0/tavily-rag-pipeline/README.md

-# Tavily Home Assignment — LangGraph RAG Pipeline
+# Tavily & LangGraph RAG Pipeline

-This project implements a LangGraph-based RAG (Retrieval-Augmented Generation) pipeline using the [Tavily](https://www.tavily.com/) API and Cohere LLMs.
-It parses complex user queries into subqueries, searches for relevant information using Tavily, and generates structured LLM responses via LangGraph state orchestration.
+This project implements a LangGraph-based RAG pipeline using the [Tavily](https://www.tavily.com/) API and Cohere LLMs.
+It parses user queries into subqueries, searches for relevant information using Tavily, and generates structured LLM responses via LangGraph state orchestration.

 <p align="center">